Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 ## Instructions for Building

-1. Fork and then clone the repo or download the .zip file.
-2. The Toolkit requires ArcGIS Runtime SDK for .NET.
+1. Confirm that your system meets the requirements for compiling the Toolkit:
+    - Visual Studio 2017 Update 3 (or later) with the following workloads:
+        - `Universal Windows Platform development` (UWP)
+        - `.NET desktop development` (WPF)
+        - `Mobile development with .NET` (Xamarin.Android, Xamarin.iOS, and Xamarin.Forms)
- * Confirm that your system meets the requirements for using ArcGIS Runtime SDK for .NET with:
+2. Confirm your system meets the requirements for developing with ArcGIS Runtime SDK for .NET:
    - [WPF](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm)
    - [UWP](https://developers.arcgis.com/net/latest/uwp/guide/system-requirements.htm)
    - [Xamarin.Android](https://developers.arcgis.com/net/latest/android/guide/system-requirements.htm)
    - [Xamarin.iOS](https://developers.arcgis.com/net/latest/ios/guide/system-requirements.htm)
    - [Xamarin.Forms (Android, iOS, and UWP)](https://developers.arcgis.com/net/latest/forms/guide/system-requirements.htm)
+3. Fork and then clone the repo or download the .zip file.
+4. Include (i) or reference (ii) the Toolkit in your projects:
- * Note that the Toolkit references [ArcGIS Runtime SDK for .NET](http://esriurl.com/dotnetsdk) by Nuget package.
+* Note the Toolkit references [ArcGIS Runtime SDK for .NET](http://esriurl.com/dotnetsdk) by Nuget package.
 The package is automatically downloaded when you build the solution for the first time.
-3. Confirm that your system meets the requirements for compiling the Toolkit
-    - Visual Studio 2017 Update 3+
-    - .NET Core 2.0 SDK
-    - Xamarin.iOS and Xamarin.Android SDKs
-4. Include or reference the Toolkit in your projects:
-    - a.
-Include the appropriate platform Projects in your Solution.
+    1. Include the appropriate platform Projects in your Solution.
         - WPF (src\Esri.ArcGISRuntime.Toolkit\WPF\Esri.ArcGISRuntime.Toolkit.WPF.csproj)
         - UWP (\src\Esri.ArcGISRuntime.Toolkit\UWP\Esri.ArcGISRuntime.Toolkit.UWP.csproj)
         - Xamarin.Android (\src\Esri.ArcGISRuntime.Toolkit\Android\Esri.ArcGISRuntime.Toolkit.Android.csproj)
         - Xamarin.iOS (\src\Esri.ArcGISRuntime.Toolkit\iOS\Esri.ArcGISRuntime.Toolkit.iOS.csproj)
         - Xamarin.Forms (\src\Esri.ArcGISRuntime.Toolkit\XamarinForms\Esri.ArcGISRuntime.Toolkit.Xamarin.Forms.csproj)
-    - b.
-Build the Toolkit and reference the NuGet package you built.
+    2. Build the Toolkit and reference the NuGet package you built.
         - Building each Toolkit project automatically creates the NuGet package for each platform in the project Output folder.
-     - Create a local nuget source and set it to the \Output\NuGet\Release folder.
+        - Create a local nuget source/feed and set it to the \Output\NuGet\Release folder.
         - Add the nuget package using the standard Nuget package manager dialog in Visual Studio.
-     * It is also possible to create a nuget source pointing to the latest build (automatically updated after each pull-request gets merged): `https://ci.appveyor.com/nuget/arcgis-toolkit-dotnet`
+        - It is also possible to create a nuget source pointing to the latest build (automatically updated after each pull-request gets merged): `https://ci.appveyor.com/nuget/arcgis-toolkit-dotnet`.
+        - See [Setting Up Local NuGet Feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) for more information.

 ## System Requirements